Firefly (cache coherence protocol): States

 These states correspond to the Exclusive, Shared, and Modified states of the MESI protocol.
-This protocol never causes invalidation, so the Invalid state is not listed here.
+This protocol never triggers an invalidation (via a bus transaction), so the Invalid state is not listed here.
+Only evictions will cause a cache line to go invalid.

 Processor-side Requests

 Processor-side requests or CPU requests are the accesses that the processor makes to its own caches.
 These may be classified into 4 types of requests namely: